jostylr/literate-programming/lp.md

 ## Change Log

+v.0.7.3 Added ability to specify output directory as a second argument after file.

 v.0.7.1 Added the ability to have a (single) plugin file called lprc.js. logs.md now uses it as an example.